A Guide to Transportation in London

 Price: The price for a single fare starts at just £6.00!
 You can also buy a return or an open return ticket online, the prices start from £12.00.

-The taxis at Heathrow Airport are available outside each terminal making it convenient for you and this way of travelling is also comfortable, like the National Express Coach, but takes around an hour because of all the traffic in London.
-If you prefer privacy and maybe a little nap before arriving to your destination then this is a good choice for you.
+The taxis at Heathrow Airport are available outside each terminal making it a convenient and comfortable travel method for you.
+Journey time takes roughly an hour due to the traffic in London.
+If you prefer privacy and maybe even a little nap before arriving to your destination then this is the perfect choice for you.

 Journey time: Approximately 60 minutes